 Transform your staircase with vinyl tape #Do It Yourself#great-ideas#no damage decor#rainbow#stairs June 22 | Ariel Meadow Stallings offbeatbride Photos courtesy of Jim Lambie So yeah: this looks like an insanely awesome paint job or some sort of custom acrylic installation, but these boldly colorful striped steps are actually just covered in vinyl tape by Scottish Artist Jim Lambie.
 Seriously.
 AMAZING.
 I'm not sure how well these steps would hold up to regular use but I'm always stoked when I see bold-but-temporary design options.
 See more photos at mymodernmet.com Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Ariel Meadow Stallings Author of Offbeat Bride: Creative Alternatives for Independent Brides, Ariel acts as the publisher of all the Offbeat Empire websites.
-She lives, loves, and dorks out hard in Seattle, WA. @offbeatariel @offbeatbride PREVIOUS Reuse wine crates as shelving NEXT DIY rainbow bling for a Pride parade (or any ol' day!)
-Show/Hide comments [ 13 ] These are gorgeous Reply Amazing!
+She lives, loves, and dorks out hard in Seattle, WA. @offbeatariel @offbeatbride PREVIOUS An old soul, a new soul, and a four-footed soul NEXT Our gender neutral monster-themed baby shower Show/Hide comments [ 13 ] These are gorgeous Reply Amazing!
 I'm curious about how it holds up to wear and tear.
 But it would be easy to do just on the rises for a pretty similar effect from the ground.
 5 agree Reply I bet you could make it more permanent by putting a clearcoat of something over the top of it as a protectant.
 Something in the polyurethane bent (I'm not handy so I don't know what other things are out there).
 Something along those lines that's more eco friendly obviously but you get the idea.
 2 agree Reply Yay!
 I'm loving this!
 And I'm coming up with so many ideas for use of my giant basket full of unused vinyl tape.
 I'm a hoop maker and I used to use a lot of vinyl tape, but don't really at all anymore, so I've got a lot of leftovers. fyi I use this website for tape.
 It's reasonably priced and you can get just about anything you could possibly imagine http://www.identi-tape.com/ Reply This looks amazing, but… as someone who has slipped down the stairs, I assume that it may be slippery.
 Maybe not the best idea for us clumsy folk.
 1 agrees Reply I think skateboard grip tape comes in colors doesn't it?
 You could prettify AND add traction 3 agree Reply I don't think it would be slippery, but I would slip and fall just because of the visual!
 3 agree Reply This is awesome, but I'm unfamiliar with vinyl tape and wondering if it will damage the wood on my rental's stairs.
 2 agree Reply Yes, I am definitely curious about this.
 I would love something fairly temporary like this… but probably not permanent.
 And we have lovely wood stairs… Reply The mere thought of trying to lay all that straight has my eyes crossing.
 I am in awe of anyone who can do this without going completely and utterly insane.
 2 agree Reply a comment cannot express how much i love this, it's absolutely fantastic and kudos to whoever sat there and made it all straight! this wouldn't be a job to have a few drinks with! hahahaha 😀 Reply I wonder how this would work on a bookcase or table….hmm.
 1 agrees Reply In grade school I had an insanely awesome teacher who let us cover our desks in this stuff.
 I'm sure he went through his years budget just keeping us in tape.
 It is very slippery…unless you live in a non sock household I personally wouldn't consider it very safe for practical use.
 I also wouldn't use it on anything but crappy builder grade stairs.
 With the pressure of stepping on it all the time, I think it would adhere it quite well to the stair surface over time and therefore make it quite difficult to get off without taking off any stain, paint etc that might be under it.
 I would do this in a heart beat for my basement stairs but ny husband is very much a sock person and I think he would surely kill himself!
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked * Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked * Comment Participate in this conversation via e-mail No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.